Madhumathi-2009/Lab_Practicals/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 ### About This Repository
 This repository contains my 20 Python Practicals for Data Science Lab.
-Each practical includes code, output and result from my lab file.
+Each practical includes code and output.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">